Lisbon Portela Airport Guide (LIS)

 Lisbon Portela Airport is located 7km (4 miles) north from Lisbon city centre, close to the Parque das Nações district.

 A new metro station was opened at the airport in July 2012, meanwhile the airport has undergone considerable expansion and enhancement since the decision was made in 2013 not to proceed with construction of a completely new airport outside Lisbon.

 There are information counters in the arrivals and departures halls and a tourist information counter in the arrivals hall of Terminal 1.

-Free shuttles run between the two terminals.
+Free shuttles run between the two terminals which are interlinked and can be reached on foot within the building.
 Terminal 1 is for international and domestic arrivals and departures, while Terminal 2 is solely for domestic departures.

 From central Lisbon, head north to join the A1 northbound motorway, which passes the airport, and turn off at exit 3.
 Lisbon Portela Airport is clearly signposted.